 D. FERC Activities Affecting Standards

-The RSC will review and discuss FERC Orders and Notice of Proposed Rulemakings (“NOPRs”) relating to ERO and Regional Reliability Standards.
+The RSC will review and discuss FERC Orders and NOPR relating to ERO and Regional Reliability Standards.

 When requested, participate in technical conferences hosted by NERC, FERC, or the other Regions on topics of importance to power system reliability.